|

 "As the author of the

-first HMO bill ever to pass the Senate, I find this spreading support
+HMO bill ever to pass the Senate, I find this spreading

-organizations faced bitter opposition from organized medicine. ...
+opposition from organized medicine. ...
+HMOs have proven

+themselves again and again to be effective and efficient

+mechanisms for delivering health care of the highest quality.
 HMOs

-have proven themselves again and again to be effective and efficient mechanisms

-for delivering health care of the highest quality.
-HMOs cut hospital utilization

 "With a few rare exceptions, people in government are pathetic mediocrities who accumulate power over others as their neurotic substitute for their missing sense of self-worth, a sense which becomes ever-more elusive as time erodes any likelihood of their leaving government for the real world and creating new values which never existed before -- instead of stealing and redistributing old ones which did." -- Bert Rand